 What is infertility?

 Infertility means not being able to conceive a child.
 Many people face problems with conception, this can be attributed to a number of contributing factors, but not all can be diagnosed.
 In 25-30% of cases a cause cannot be identified even after the most thorough investigations.
 This is due to the fact that some of the factors cannot be assessed.

-Common causes of infertility include problems with ovulation (whereby the body does not release eggs naturally), issues with the tubes, or for male partners this would include issues with the quality or ability of the sperm.
+Common causes of infertility include problems with ovulation (whereby the body does not release eggs from the ovary naturally), issues with the fallopian tubes, or for male partners this would include issues with the quality or ability of the sperm.

 Depending on the issue, a range of treatments are available.